wombleton/gitlaw-nz/acts/V/Veterinarians Act 2005.md

     (4) A notification under subsection (3) must be in writing (which may include by way of fax, email, or other electronic means) and made no later than 1 month after the information in the register is no longer current.

-    (5) Every person who breaches subsection (3) without reasonable excuse commits an offence and is liable on summary conviction to a fine not exceeding $500\.
+    (5) Every person who breaches subsection (3) without reasonable excuse commits an offence and is liable on conviction to a fine not exceeding $500\.

     Compare: 1994 No 107 s 18

+    Section 23(5): amended, on 1 July 2013, by [section 413][174] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 2---Practising certificates